OmnisStudio/Omnis-JSComplexGrid/README.md

 # Omnis-JSComplexGrid
 Library to show how to use controls within a 'Complex Grid' control to manage the data in a list.
 The app can be viewed here http://tinyurl.com/jsgallery8, click on ‘Complex Grid’ in the list.

+For more information about Complex grid controls, see the tech note: http://www.omnis.net/technotes/tnjc0001.jsp

 Requires Omnis Studio 8.1.2 or above.

 ## Contents